RandomFractals/vscode-vega-viewer/README.md

 # Contributions

-Any and all test, code or feedback contributions are welcome.
+Any & all test, code || feedback contributions are welcome.

-Open an issue or create a pull request to make Vega Viewer work better for all.
+Open an issue || create a pull request to make Vega Viewer 📈 work better for all. 🤗